Texas officer fired after shooting hamburger-eating teenager

 “There is nothing I can say in defense of that officer’s actions that night,” Police Chief William McManus told WOAI-TV.
 “I think what happened, initially, there was some contact made, but that did not justify the shooting.”

-Cantu was hospitalized in stable condition and initially charged with evading police and aggravated assault.
+Cantu was hospitalized and is "literally fighting for his life,” his defense attorney, Brian Powers, told CNN on Saturday.
+Cantu was charged with evading police and aggravated assault.

 Gonzales, the district attorney, said no decision had been made on whether to pursue charges against Brennand, pending the outcome of a police investigation into the shooting.